 “If you are trying to build a community, you need the arts at the community development table.”

--Jason Schupbach, Director at the National Endowment for the Arts
+-Jason Schupbach, Former Director of the National Endowment for the Arts

-Place attachment theory—which describes the emotional bond between a person and a place—suggests that the more an individual comes to love their city, the greater their eventual civic engagement.
-Using Clarke County’s 20-Year Action Agenda as our guide, Get Artistic is our community development program designed to foster place attachment by investing in the creative economy.
+Place attachment theory—describing the emotional bond between a person and a place—suggests that the more an individual comes to love their city, the greater their eventual civic engagement.
+Studies show that this phenomenon has both well-defined inputs and outputs, one predictor of place attachment being a thriving creative economy (scroll down to learn more).

-Specifically, this program supports the local arts community through the following efforts:
+A year-round program with a seasonal emphasis—typically in early fall—Get Artistic supports the local arts community through the following outlets:

 Get Artistic grant funding is generated through specific beer brands, merchandise, events, as well as a percentage of onsite exhibition sales.
-Each year, prior to the Get Artistic season of emphasis and product release, we publish a strategic grant proposal to promote opportunities for local artists to both continue their work and sustain their livelihood.
+Each year, prior to the Get Artistic season of emphasis and product release, we circulate a request for proposals to promote opportunities for local artists to both continue their work and sustain their livelihood.

 Questions?
 Please email [email protected].

-Meet the local community leaders and arts professionals who will review this year’s partner proposals (deadline to apply: July 17, 2020).
+Meet the local community leaders and arts professionals who selected this year’s grant recipients.